mediasanctuary/mediasanctuary.org/wp-content/plugins/events-calendar-pro/readme.txt

 Remember to always make a backup of your database and files before updating!

 == Changelog ==

+= [7.3.2] 2025-01-22 =

+* Feature - Adding Display setting option to allow forcing the Photo View to show images in a Grid, at a 16:9 aspect ratio.
+[TEC-5320]
+* Fix - A notice will now show when deleting your YouTube Live Channel ID within the integration settings.
+[ECP-1838]
+* Fix - Correct some a11y markup on the venues list.
+[ECP-1880]
+* Fix - Redirects no longer error when editing and updating recurring events.
+[ECP-1878]
+* Fix - Updated recurring events setting label for clarity.
+* Language - 2 new strings added, 27 updated, 1 fuzzied, and 0 obsoleted.

+= [7.3.1] 2024-12-17 =

+* Feature - Added the `tec_events_pro_use_geocode_results` filter, allowing users to retain entered venue details (default) or save geocoded address results when manually creating a venue using a custom Google Maps API key.
+* Tweak - Added filters: `tec_events_pro_use_geocode_results`
+* Tweak - Changed views: `v2/organizer/meta/featured-image`
+* Tweak - Corrected template override path for featured image for organizers [ECP-1681]
+* Fix - Added function `pass_overwritten_template_files_through_hierarchy_filters` to pass the overwritten template files through the hierarchy filters.
+[ECP-1873]
+* Fix - Load the correct settings page when clicking the "Fix venues data" button.
+[ECP-1869]
+* Fix - Provinces/States for non-US countries are now saved to the correct field when importing events from Google Calendar with a custom Google Maps API key.
+[ECP-1877]
+* Fix - Removed leading slash from `set_template_folder` for `custom-tables-v1` directory.
+[ECP-1477]
+* Fix - When manually creating a venue with a custom Google Maps API key, the entered details are now preserved.
+[ECP-1874]
+* Fix - When using "Move to trash events older than", trashed imported events are now ignored.
+[TEC-5319]
+* Language - 0 new strings added, 26 updated, 0 fuzzied, and 0 obsoleted.

 = [7.3.0] 2024-10-30 =